cheng81/nathanuni-pl101/README.md

 A `.mus` file can start with a bunch of definitions, which can be later on referred to using the `ref` construct.

-### MUS Syntax

-Notes are the pitch and the duration.
-'Rest' are like notes, but instead of the pitch use an underscore (e.g. `_ 100`).
-You can put stuff in sequence using a comma, e.g. `c1 100, b2 200`.
-The pipe is used to put stuff in paralled, e.g. `c1 100 | b2 200`.
-Keep in mind that the parser looks first for parallel expressions.
-To repeat an expression, use `<count> * <expr>`.
-You can also enclose an expression in parenthesis, to override the default precedence rules: `( c1 100 | c2 100 ) , a1 100` will play in paralles `c1` and `c2`, followed by `a1`.

 ## MUS Playground